HL7/US-Core/source/pages/clinical-notes-guidance.md

 - Note types
 - Consistent Client access to scanned, or narrative-only, reports

-While several resources work well for a specific use case, they don't solve the question "find all Clinical Notes for a patient?" expecially when considering the variability of Note formats.
+While several resources work well for a specific use case, they don't solve the question "find all Clinical Notes for a patient?" especially when considering the variability of Note formats.
 For example systems use text, XHTML, PDF, CDA to capture clinical notes.
-This variability led the designers to select the [DocumentReference and DiagnosticReport](guidance.html#fhir-resources-to-exchange-clinical-notes) as an index mechanisms to the underlying content.
+This variability led the designers to select the [DocumentReference and DiagnosticReport](#fhir-resources-to-exchange-clinical-notes) as an index mechanisms to the underlying content.
 In other words, a client can query one of these resources and it will return a pointer to specific resource or the underlying binary content.

 For example, consider the following situation for a Discharge Summary Note: